Permit Portal Guide · Updated 2026

 Several Tyler EnerGov deployments — including Pasadena — front the public Self Service portal with a Cloudflare bot challenge, which blocks direct HTTP polling and requires a headless-browser approach instead.
 This is a higher-overhead adapter to build than a typical Accela Citizen Access instance, which is why SignedOff prioritized the Accela portfolio first.

-How will SignedOff monitor EnerGov permits once live?
+How does SignedOff monitor EnerGov permits?

 How is Tyler EnerGov different from Accela Citizen Access?